NoharOSP/Perfect_Works_Build/README.md

 ## FAQ:

 Q: Can the Xenogears: Perfect Works Build be used with the Undub patch?

 A: It can, but the softsubs used for FMVs overlap with the FMV patch.

 Q: Can the Japanese control scheme patch be used?

 A: Yes.

 Q: Beetle PSX HW and Mednafen show a bad sector error.
 Did something go wrong?

 A: Regenerate the ROM using ECCRegen.

 Q: Are any of the patches mandatory?

 A: No. You can pick what patches you wish to apply via the patcher.

 Q: Where should I download the Xenogears: Perfect Works Build?

 A: Use the MEGA and Google Drive uploads provided at the top of the README.

 Q: The patcher displays an error stating that a directory cannot be found.

 A: Make sure the patcher is in the same directory as gamefiles, patches, xdelta and xenoiso.

+Q: When patching, I get an error saying that I cannot use spaces in the file path.
+What should I do?

+A: This error occurs because xenoiso is used to create ROMs using the edited files.
+A side effect the tool has is that file paths for the original ROM cannot have spaces.
+To resolve this, remove all spaces from the path used for your Xenogears ROM.
+If the file path contains a user name with spaces that cannot be changed, put your ROM and the patcher inside a new folder in the root directory (C:/).
+This is an admittedly irritating quirk that will be ironed out in the next major release.

 ## Archive: